EPLHREU/emily-symbols/README.md

 ## Design

 This dictionary was created with the following goals in mind:
-- Have a consistent method to type every symbols
+- Have a consistent method to type (pretty much) every symbol
 - Specify spacing and capitalisation of that symbol in 1 stroke
 - Hackable and understandable to anyone who finds it useful :)